 Information overview of the VIP2 study (POETICS2 in UK)

-VIP2 stands for Very old Intensive Care Patient-study 2: Development and validation of a prognostic score.
+VIP2 stands for Very old Intensive Care Patients study 2: Development and validation of a prognostic score.

 Background and scope